mdsufz/OrtSuite/OrtSuite_tutorial.md

 First make a directory:

->mkdir examples/test_database # Make sure to be in the OrtSuite1.0 folder!
+>mkdir examples/test_database # Make sure to be in the OrtSuite folder!

 Download all sequences associated with provided list of reactions and generate ORAdb:
 >download_kos -o ~/examples/test_database -r /OrtSuite/examples/complete_bta_reactions.txt